Nicola Pietrangeli: Career

 Pietrangeli represented Italy in the Davis Cup between 1954 and 1972.
 He played in a record 164 Davis Cup rubbers, winning a record 120.
 He was a player on the Italian teams which reached the Davis Cup final in 1960 and 1961.
-Both finals were played on grass courts in Australia, and the Italians were not able to overcome the strong Australian team which included Laver, Roy Emerson and Neale Fraser.
+Both finals were played on grass tennis courts in Australia, and the Italians were not able to overcome the strong Australian team which included Laver, Roy Emerson, and Neale Fraser.

 After retiring as a player, Pietrangeli became Italy's Davis Cup team captain and guided them to winning their first-ever Davis Cup in 1976.

 Pietrangeli was inducted in the International Tennis Hall of Fame in 1986.
-On his 73rd birthday, the old tennis stadium in Foro Italico of Rome was named in his honour; he is among the very few tennis players to have received such an honour while still living (others include Laver and Margaret Court).
+On his 73rd birthday, the old tennis stadium in Foro Italico of Rome was named in his honour.
+He is among the very few tennis players to have received such an honour while still living (others include Laver and Margaret Court).

+Other ventures

+Pietrangeli was a supporter of S.S.
+Lazio and also played in the team in his youth.
 He also played a supporting role in the movie There Was a Castle with Forty Dogs in 1990.

-Personal life
+Personal life and death

-Pietrangeli had a relationship with the Italian journalist Licia Colò, 28 years younger than him.
-He's an Eastern Orthodox Christian.
+Pietrangeli was an Eastern Orthodox Christian like his Russian mother.
+He had three children with his first wife, Susanna, who later left him for another man.
+He had a long relationship with the Italian journalist and TV presenter Licia Colò, 28 years younger than he was.

+Pietrangeli died in Rome on 1 December 2025, at the age of 92, as announced by the Italian Tennis and Padel Federation.
+He had experienced declining health after sustaining a hip fracture in December 2024.